 To assist your solicitor, try to retain any receipts or bank statements that could substantiate your special damages claim.
 Also, ask your solicitor before committing to large expenses to check whether it could be included in your claim.

-How Do I Make A Forklift Truck Accident Claim?
+How Do I Prove A Forklift Truck Accident Claim?

 Any personal injury claim requires evidence.
 You’ll need to prove what happened, who could be to blame and what injuries you suffered.
 Therefore, if you’re involved in forklift truck accident in a warehouse, here are some steps you could take: